lancefb/lancefb.github.io/index.md

 ### Welcome To My GitHub Page.
-I am a retired teacher on a mission to learn to code -- an old dog wanting to learn some new tricks.
+I am a retired teacher who enjoys tinkering with code.
 I've had some ideas for an education oriented app or two floating around in my head for a while now that I just can't seem to shake out.

-### No Previous Experience
-Lookout.
-I have no idea what I'm doing.
-I don't consider myself a programmer type (although I've created a website or two from time to time).
-But how hard could it be?
+### Data visualization
+This is my current interest.
+I took a university level statistics class many years ago and I want to continue learning about data manipulation, statistical wrangling and making pictures out of numbers.
+Currently studying R and Shiny.

 ### Meteor!
-I've discovered Meteor and I'm determined to use it to build my app.
-I look forward to the benefit of deploying on iOS and Android if it make sense to go that way.
-Currently I'm learning HTML, CSS, and Javascript and playing around with the Meteor tools.
-Honestly, it's overwhelming, but I'm going to carry on.

-### First things
-My first app is going to be a proverb dictionary.
-I hope it will be of some benefit to any of my adult literacy students.
-Before I get there, I aim to play around with some different learning approaches.
-Checkout my repos for what I'm currently working on.
+Meteor was my first experience and although I have moved on, I still have some code for an app project lying around.
+My first app was shaping up to be a proverb dictionary.
+I had intended it to be of some benefit to any of my adult literacy students.
+I'm not currently planning on any more work on this project.

 ### Contact
 If you happen upon this page and you're at all interested in support, collaboration or advice, don't hesitate to drop me a line at lancefb at gmail dot com.